 First, you’ll need a decent CPU, preferably at least S22 capacity, and this should be coupled with at least 2GB of RAM.
 Without this, you’ll probably just find that the emulators are too sluggish.
 Also, make sure you are updated to at least Android 9.0 for compatibility with all the latest emulator apps.
 H.265 UDB decoding is also a must.

 Emulators also take up quite a bit of space, so you probably want at least 16GB of ROM storage, if not more.
 Consider multiple USB ports for connecting controllers.
 While they probably connect via Bluetooth or Wi-Fi, USB connections are faster, especially if you are playing multiplayer.

 You can find our recommendations for the best Android TV boxes for gaming here (and yes, the NVIDIA Shield is at the top of the list).

-For the best experience, you will also want game controllers that work with your Android TV box and which match the gaming configuration that you prefer.
-Find our recommendation for the best gaming controllers for Android TV box here.
+For the best experience, you will also want game controllers that work with your Android TV box and that match the gaming configuration that you prefer.
+Find our recommendation for the best gaming controllers for Android TV boxes here.

 How To Install Emulators On Your Android TV Box

 Many gaming emulators make themselves available in the Google Play Store or the Aptoide store, so installing them is as easy as installing any other app on your device.
 Emulators that aren’t in these stores will need to be sideloaded onto your device using a program such as Downloader.
 You can read our guide to sideloading apps onto an Android TV box here.

 Once you have downloaded and installed the app, there are a few things you need to do to get it working.